pizzarabe/coreos-kubernetes/Documentation/kubernetes-on-vagrant-single.md

 ### kubectl

 `kubectl` is the main program for interacting with the Kubernetes API.
-Download `kubectl` from the Kubernetes release artifact site with the `curl` tool.
+Download `kubectl` from the Kubernetes github release site with the `curl` tool.

 The linux `kubectl` binary can be fetched with a command like: